cupnoodle/fluffyes/75-invalid-client-sign-in-with-apple.md

-Invalid client error usually happens when one of these occur :
+Here's the usual suspect when invalid client error happens :

-1. Using non matching app bundle identifier in the HTTP request
+1. Are you using the correct client_id in your HTTP request?
-2. JWT header doesn't contain all required parameters
+2. Does your JWT header contains all the required parameters?
-3. JWT payload doesn't contain all required parameters
+3. Does your JWT payload contains all the required parameters?
-4. JWT signature is incorrect
+4. Is your JWT signature correct?

-We will walk through each of these below.
+We will walk through each of these below and how to fix them.
 If you are confident that your JWT payloads and HTTP request are correct, you can jump to section 4 directly.

-## Using non matching app bundle identifier in the HTTP request
+## Are you using the correct client_id in your HTTP request?